Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 However, you may sometimes find a little bit of liquid pee along with their poop.

-A small amount of urine is nothing to be concerned about if your gecko is relatively healthy.
+A small amount of urine is nothing to worry about if your gecko is relatively healthy.

 It may be just a few drops and hardly noticeable, especially if the substrate in your enclosure has soaked it up.

-Normal leopard gecko poop does not have a large odor.
+Normal leopard gecko poop does not have a noticeable odor.

-You may notice a small smell if the healthy poop is fresh, but the smell will fade the longer it sits in the enclosure.
+You may notice a slight smell if the healthy poop is fresh, but the smell will fade the longer it sits in the enclosure.

-Most of the time, you will not notice the smell at all unless you are fairly close to a fresh stool sample.
+Most of the time, you will not notice the smell at all unless you are reasonably close to a fresh stool sample.

 This is especially important if you just brought them home from the pet store and have other lizards in your home.